dela3499/learning-to-write-fiction/essays/02-routine.md

 The specifics aren't that important, but this provides me with a basic structure.
 I'm able to improvise and adjust things on any given day, but the basic structure works.
 I'm alert in the morning, I cool down in the evening, the most intellectually challenging parts of day (work, learning, and planning) are separated by breaks.

 As an aside, you probably don't want to be too detailed in your routine.
-Just block of multi-hour chunks for various purposes.
-If you're too detailed, it's hard to keep track of things, and you probably won't stick to it.
+Just block off multi-hour chunks for various purposes.
+If your routine too detailed, it's hard to keep track of things, and you probably won't stick to it.

 Here are a few things I like about having a routine.

-1. It lets me build up multple habits at a time.
+### It lets me build up multple habits at a time.
 Normally, you're supposed to build up one habit a time.
 I'm impatient with that sort of thing, but I find myself able to adhere to a good schedule.
 That means I'm improving my work, sleep, and learning habits all at once.

-2. It encourages me to make time for what's important Instead of having simply having goals, I schedule them into my day. *Learn something new from 2-5pm.* is better than *Learn something new today.*
+###  It encourages me to make time for what's important.
+Instead of simply having goals, I schedule them into my day. *Learn something new from 2-5pm.* is better than *Learn something new today.*

 Try sticking to a routine, and see if it helps you make more progress.